louiskwt/teach-myself-cs/README.md

 # Todo 📝

-1. Making a blog out of it?
+1. Turning it into a GitHub Pages for Better Presentation